korney3/binding_prediction_xgboost_large_dataset/README.md

 ### Current limitations:
 - The code is optimized for running on a single machine with a large amount of RAM.
 It is not optimized for running on a cluster.
 - Competition data is demonstrating binding between small molecules and only 3 proteins.
-So protein data is included into trainig features only as LabelEncoded feature.
+So protein data is included into training features only as LabelEncoded feature (mapping can be seen [here](./data/processed/protein_map.json)).
 I think for datasets with more diverse protein data it worth to add meaningful embeddings encoding proteins

 # Installation